How to grow a yucca plant

 How to grow yucca

 Yuccas do best in bright light and can cope with some direct sunshine.
-Water only when the top few centimetres of soil are dry.
+Water only when the top few centimetres of the soil are dry.
 Yuccas are tolerant of drought.

 Growing yucca: jump links